Azure/azure-sdk/releases/2021-02/java.md

 ### Azure Communication Administration will be deprecated

 - Identity client is moved to new package Azure Communication Identity.
-- Phone number adminstration will be moved into a new package Azure Communication Phone Numbers.
+- Phone number administration will be moved into a new package Azure Communication Phone Numbers.

 ### Azure Communication Common 1.0.0-beta.4 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-communication-common_1.0.0-beta.4/sdk/communication/azure-communication-common/CHANGELOG.md#100-beta4-2021-02-09)